 Thus, Rev 19:1-10 is one complete unit, which culminates the longer section concerning Babylon that began at 16:17 with the release of the final bowl judgment.
-Within Rev 19:1-10, there is a minor break at verse six.
-Both 19:1-5 and 19:6-10 are "rejoicing" sections, but with different emphases.
-The first concerns the rejoicing over Babylon's downfall, while the latter concerns the rejoicing over things to come (in connection with the Second Coming).
+Within Rev 19:1-10, there is a minor break at v.
+6. Both 19:1-5 and 19:6-10 are "rejoicing" sections, but with different emphases.
+The first concerns the rejoicing over Babylon's downfall, while the latter concerns the rejoicing over things to come (in connection with the second coming).
+As Swete states, "It is not the doom of Babylon for which the Church thanks God, but its sequel-the setting up of the Kingdom of God."
 The rationale for juxtaposing these two "rejoicing" sections in this manner will become apparent when we explain the nature of the bride in 19:7.

+IV.
 THE "REJOICING" OVER THE FALL OF BABYLON (REV 19:1-5)